EDUCBA Logo

 Code refactoring is a process of restructuring and improving existing computer code without affecting its output.
 It enhances non-functional attributes such as readability, maintainability, and scalability.

-In the lifecycle of software development, code refactoring is like spring cleaning.
+In the software development lifecycle, code refactoring is like spring cleaning.
 It is not about adding new features or fixing bugs—it is about making your existing code cleaner, more efficient, and easier to maintain.
 Whether you are a solo developer or part of a large team, learning how and when to refactor code can drastically improve your project’s health and longevity.

 Table of Contents